 Hey,

-Did I ever tell you guys about the story of how I “won” my first and only medal at the national championships in kumite (fighting) back in the days?
+Did I tell you the story of how I “won” my first – and only – medal at the national championship in kumite (fighting) back in the days?

 No?